-TTP Rejects Qureshi’s Amnesty Offer - Asian Lite UAE
+TTP rejects Qureshi’s amnesty offer - Asian Lite UAE

-According to Pakistani media, heavy fighting has been ongoing between the Pakistani army and the TTP in several parts of North and Southern parts of the restive province of Khyber Pakhtunkhwa (KP), for the last two weeks, reports Mrityunjoy Kumar Jha
+The heavy fighting has been ongoing between the Pakistani army and the TTP in several parts of North and Southern parts of the restive province of Khyber Pakhtunkhwa (KP), for the last two weeks…reports Mrityunjoy Kumar Jha

 Tehreek-e-Taliban Pakistan (TTP) has rejected Pakistan governments offer of amnesty saying that its struggle will continue until they establish Sharia.
 TTP also asked the Pakistani security forces to ask for forgiveness.